-Suppose you suspect that you or a loved one might be developing Alzheimer’s disease.
+Suppose you suspect you or a loved one might develop Alzheimer’s disease.
 In that case, it can be an extremely stressful situation.
 It’s also a costly disease and some costs that Medicare won’t cover.

 Below, we will discuss what your Medicare benefits will cover and what they won’t.
 This knowledge should help make it easier for you to plan accordingly.

 Medicare coverage for Alzheimer’s disease

 The good news is that Medicare will cover some of the expenses associated with both your diagnosis and treatment of Alzheimer’s.
 Depending on the healthcare service required, Alzheimer’s coverage falls under Medicare Part A, Medicare Part B, or Medicare Part D.